romkatv/powerlevel10k/README.md

 Powerlevel10k is a theme for ZSH.
 It emphasizes [speed](#uncompromising-performance), [flexibility](#extremely-customizable) and [out-of-the-box experience](#configuration-wizard).
 Powerlevel10k is committed to being best-in-class in each of these categories.
+If you ever consider switching to another theme because Powerlevel10k is not fast enough, not flexible enough or fails to Just Work, please file an issue.

 ![Powerlevel10k](
   https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/prompt-styles.png)